rhiannonmcn/Harry-Potter-Quiz/README.md

 The fonts chosen were Cinzel for the main heading text and Prata for the subsequent heading and body text.
 Sans-serif is the fallback font.

 Both fonts are a serif font and tie nicely with the theme of the quiz.
-There is a slight vintage feel to both fonts, with the use of letter spacing to give it a clean feel.
+There is a slight vintage feel to both fonts, but with the use of letter spacing to give it a clean feel.

 [Back to top](<#contents>)

 # Features

-The Harry Potter Online Book Quiz is created to produce an immersive experience for the user through the use of both design and site structure.
-It moves away from a typical website structure with the a menubar and is structured and designed more like a game.
+The Harry Potter Book Quiz was created to produce an immersive experience for the user through the use of both design and site structure.
+It moves away from the typical website structure with the menubar and is structured and designed more like a game.

 It is intuitively designed so the user can navigate it with ease, with visible and recognisable Home and Sound button icons, and visual ques and sound effects reflecting the topic.

 ## Navigation

 * The site navigation is done through the info-bar at the top of the quiz area and this does not change in style throughout the user's navigation of the quiz.
-* The user can navigate to the home screen from whereever they are in the quiz through the home button.
+* The user can navigate to the home screen from wherever they are in the quiz through the home button.
 * This is an icon of a castle, a nod to the theme itself while still being recognisable as a 'home' button.
-* The sound button is automatically muted on website loading and like the home button it's position doesn't move but sound can be activated or muted by the user as they wish.
+* The sound button is automatically muted on the website loading and like the home button its' position doesn't move, but the sound can be activated or muted by the user as they wish.
 * Upon activation, there is themed background music and sound effects on the button clicks.
-* On the quiz run through two more bits of information are added to the right of these: the timer countdown and the user's score.
+* On the quiz starting two more informative icons are added to the right of these: the timer countdown and the user's score.
 * The navbar is responsive and does not change order throughout screen size changes.

 <details><summary>Desktop Info bar images</summary>